Dmytro-Kuskov/corruption-level-prediction/README.md

 # Corruption Level Prediction

 Predicting the level of corruption in a country based on socio-economic factors.
-The project explores how indicators like GDP per capita, press freedom, education, internet use and economic factors relate to corruption levels.
+The project explores how indicators like GDP per capita, press freedom, education, natural resource rent, internet use and economic factors relate to corruption levels.
 Goal: test whether machine learning can provide meaningful predictive power and highlight the trade-offs of different models.

 ---